- LearningExpress Library

 - Home School Legal Defense Association

 Nonprofit home school advocacy organization providing legal information, including a summary analysis of the homeschooling law in Missouri.
+While many resources are free, legal advice, courses and some other tools are limited to paying members.

 - New York Times "Times Topics": Home Schooling